sherwingp/world-map-game/README.md

 # MAPPIN

-A single or multiplayer interactive world map game where the host pins a secret location somewhere in the world and players will be given clues to guess where that location is to earn points.
-The closer you are to the location the more points you earn to win the game!
+MAPPIN is a single or multiplayer interactive world map guessing game.

+There are two modes to the game:

+Classic (single player): player is given a country at random and they must find that country on the map before time runs out to earn points!

+Guess the Country (multiplayer): Each round the host must describe their given country as clues and the other players must guess it in order to gain points!
+The person with the most points at the end of the game is declared the winner!

+## Contributors

 [![Sherwin Panganiban](https://img.icons8.com/nolan/25/github.png)](https://github.com/sherwingp) Sherwin Panganiban [![Michael Kassim](https://img.icons8.com/nolan/25/github.png)](https://github.com/Fadaka) Michael Kassim [![Zoë Idehen](https://img.icons8.com/nolan/25/github.png)](https://github.com/zidehen) Zoë Idehen [![Kehinde Alaka](https://img.icons8.com/nolan/25/github.png)](https://github.com/Alaka-K) Kehinde Alaka [![Tomas Garcia](https://img.icons8.com/nolan/25/github.png)](https://github.com/TomasGarciaDev) Tomas Garcia